 My love for a good martini began at Dan Tana’s, the famous, old-school Italian restaurant on Santa Monica Boulevard in West Hollywood, CA. They’re probably more famous for their bartending staff than for the classic, red sauce food itself.

 I got into martinis just before quarantine.
-They quickly became my go-to at home cocktail.
+The spirit-forward beverage quickly became my go-to at home cocktail.
 When the pandemic ended, I went back to ordering them at a bar – and I didn’t know what I was doing.
 So I’m here to break down all the martini basics for you.
 What’s my preference?
 My perfect dirty martini recipe is made using gin, vermouth and plenty of olive juice is shaken until it’s ice cold (ideally with small shards of ice in it).
 Pour it into a chilled cocktail glass ahead of time for an extra cold martini.

 A martini made with the addition of olive juice to give it briny flavors.
 Serve garnished with olives for added brine (and a little snack).